 Siguil and Kalaong.
 ACR organized and incorporated Siguil and Kalaong on July 22, 2011 as wholly owned subsidiaries.
 Siguil and Kalaong were incorporated primarily to develop and invest in energy projects including but not limited to the exploration, development and utilization of renewable energy resources.
 Siguil's 15 MW Hydro Power Project is in Maasim, Sarangani while Kalaong's 22 MW Hydro Power Project is in Bago, Negros Oriental.
 These projects are expected to augment power supply in the cities of General Santos and Bacolod, respectively, once they are completed.
-In July 2019, Siguil has commenced its construction and expected to commence operations in May 2023.
+In July 2019, Siguil has commenced its construction and expected to be completed in the fourth quarter of 2023.
+As at March 31, 2023, Siguil and Kalaong have not yet started commercial operations.

 Bago and Sindangan.
 AREC organized and incorporated Bago and Sindangan on February 26, 2018 and August 31, 2018, respectively, as wholly owned losubsidiaries.
 Bago and Sindangan were incorporated primarily to develop and invest in energy projects including but not limited to the exploration, development and utilization of renewable energy resources.
 Bago's 42 MW Hydro Power Project is in Negros Occidental while Sindangan's 20 MW Hydro Power Project is in Siayan and Duminag, Zamboanga Del Norte.
 These projects are expected to augment power supply in the provinces of Negros Occidental and Zamboanga Del Norte, respectively, once they are completed.
-As at March 31, 2022, Bago and Sindangan have not yet started commercial operations.
+As at March 31, 2023, Bago and Sindangan have not yet started commercial operations.